Ali Yahia Abdennour: Youth and the Algerian War

 In 1945, he joined the Algerian People's Party-Movement for the Triumph of Democratic Liberties at the time of Algeria war and he left the PPA-MTLD party during the Berber crisis in 1949.

-In 1955, Abdennour joined the FLN.
+In 1955, he joined the FLN.
 In 1956, he was arrested and later was placed under house arrest, from 1957 to 1960.
 Following his release in 1961, Abdennour became secretary general of the UGTA (General Union of Algerian Workers).
 After independence, he was elected deputy for the Wilayah of Tizi Ouzou Province.
 In 1963, he joined the rebellion of Hocine Aït Ahmed and later stood against Ahmed Ben Bella.

 Minister, lawyer, and human rights activist

 Ali Yahia Abdennour became Minister of Transport and Public Works, then Minister of Agriculture and Agrarian Reform for a year in the government of Houari Boumédiène, between 1965 and 1968.
 After studying law, he became a lawyer.
 He was arrested in 1983 and released in 1984.

 In 1985, two groups of Algiers, one led by Omar Ménouar and the group of Tizi Ouzou represented by Ali Yahia Yahia, competed to control the League of Human Rights of Algeria which was not yet officially established.
 Ali Yahia Abdennour could not be elected president, because he was perceived to be close to the Berber movement.
 Ali Yahia formed another league immediately, but he could be arrested.
 According to the Algerian authorities, he had no approval.

-After LADH (Algerian League for Human Rights) was established by the Algerian authorities in 1987 and chaired by lawyer Miloud Brahimi, Ali Yahia was chosen as Honorary President of the Algerian League for the Defense of Human Rights (LADDH) which he had founded together with Saïd Saadi and Arezki Ait Larbi.
+After the LADH (Algerian League for Human Rights) was established by the Algerian authorities in 1987 and chaired by lawyer Miloud Brahimi, Ali Yahia was chosen as Honorary President of the Algerian League for the Defense of Human Rights (LADDH) which he had founded together with Saïd Saadi and Arezki Ait Larbi.